 When it comes to cocktails, there are some people who like simple drinks, and those who like things a little more complex.
 As much as a muddled, double-strained, and whipped drink can be refreshing, sometimes it's even better to sip something that was just mixed together.
 That's the case for sangria, which usually comes down to fresh fruit slices, alcohol, and patience.
-These easy sangria recipes should be a simple way to gather a crowd for a party.
-They may all have their own drinking preferences, but when a homemade pitcher of one of these concoctions is making the rounds, they'll take it with a smile.

 The Hero Ingredient: Fresh fruit.
 This classic sangria recipe from Martha Stewart doesn't require much else but fresh fruit and ample time.
 Combine slices of an orange, apple, lime, and grapes with brandy, lemon-lime soda, and dry red wine, and stir.
 Then wait for the party to start.

 Pro Tip: "Give this sangria time to sit—the longer the fruits and wine get to know each other, the better," the recipe says.

 The Hero Ingredient: A bottle of dry rosé.
 It makes the base for this perfect summer cocktail by How Sweet Eats, which is bolstered by melon balls, strawberries, cantaloupe, and watermelon.
 In other words, you can't go wrong.